anur0n/academic-personal-webpage-kickstart/content/post/HLAI_lecture-summary/index.md

 - **Level 1**: In this level there is no individual learning.
 It is refined by evolution.
 (Ex- Earthworm).
 The problem with this kind is that, evolution is too slow.
 - **Level 2**: Animals in this level can learn from direct experience.
 And the learning can be refined based on rewards.
 (Ex-rats, dogs).
 The problem is they cannot pass their learning to next generation.
 - **Level 3**: In this level, the learning is possible from indirect experience too.
 Like using language.
 (Ex.
 Human).
 This learning can also be shared with others with language.

+He then presented formal definition of HLAI as:

+>An agent has a human-level artificial intelligence if _there exists a symbolic description for every feasible sensory input and agent action sequence_, such that the agent _can update the behavior policy equally_ whether it receives the symbolic description or it experience the sensory input and the action sequence itself.